-- Continue to engage Moloney Asset Management Systems to undertake the 3 yearly asset survey and financial modelling - Development of an asset acquisition policy. - Development of a Resilience Register which includes the type of threats and hazards and the current and future measures that the organisation takes to ensure service delivery resilience. - Update the Road Hierarchy on an annual basis with a formal review every four years. - Update AssetAsyst software to cloud based with unlimited licences to improve efficiency of inspection and data recording. - Inclusion of bridges and culvert data onto AssetAsyst - Development of a ten-year maintenance and operations forecast. - Development of a ten-year renewal program for buildings. - Investigate the use of emerging technology, practices, or equipment to maintain or renew assets or purchase more efficient equipment. - Ensure that photographic evidence is obtained for all paved and sealed roads to satisfy natural disaster funding criteria. - Undertake an external valuation of buildings every three years during the 10-year period of this AM plan. - Place a focus upon the sourcing of additional funding for rehabilitation or replacement of large assets.
+- Continue to engage Moloney Asset Management Systems to undertake the threeyearly asset survey and financial modelling - Development of an asset acquisition policy - Development of a resilience register, which includes the type of threats and hazards and the current and future measures that the organisation takes to ensure service delivery resilience - Update the road hierarchy on an annual basis with a formal review every four years.

-- Undertake condition assessment of drainage network to provide renewal information. - Undertake external assessment including updating of valuation of bridges and major culverts every three years. - Implement annual formal documented inspection of Council buildings with a view to improving maintenance practices and renewal information
+- Update AssetAsyst software to cloud based with unlimited licences to improve efficiency of inspection and data recording - Inclusion of bridges and culvert data onto AssetAsyst - Development of a 10-year maintenance and operations forecast - Development of a 10-year renewal program for buildings - Investigate the use of emerging technology, practices, or equipment to maintain or renew assets or purchase more efficient equipment - Ensure that photographic evidence is obtained for all paved and sealed roads to satisfy natural disaster funding criteria - Undertake an external valuation of buildings every three years during the 10-year period of this AM Plan - Place a focus upon the sourcing of additional funding for rehabilitation or replacement of large assets - Undertake condition assessment of drainage network to provide renewal information - Undertake external assessment including updating of valuation of bridges and major culverts every three years - Implement annual formal documented inspection of Council buildings with a view to improving maintenance practices and renewal information.

-1.8 Asset 'Control' and Committees of Management
+1.16 Asset 'control' and committees of management